 Arguably, the environmental crisis can be seen as a crisis of human consciousness which is to be developed to a level of ‘humane consciousness’.
 The Humane perspective suggests that only reducing the inner pollution in peoples’ minds could reduce natural pollution.
 Therefore, the key to the solutions of environmental problems lies in the humane values derived from a developed human mind.
 No doubt, a humanistic understanding of our indispensable relationship with the environment can play a crucial role in environmental protection.
 And for such understanding we need to enter in the realm of human responsibility and to come out of the realm of endless greed and desire for the limitless materialistic gains that invariably lead to the destruction of the environment.
 To mitigate the adverse effects of such a phenomenon, the humane concepts of good deeds and harmonious coexistence of all living things on earth needs to be reinstated in people’s mind.

 Green Living Association

 Green Living Association (GLA) is a non-governmental – non-profit organization and partner of the Cleanup the World and United Nations Environmental Programme (UNEP) working in making the planet Cleaner and Greener.
 GLA is working to raise awareness about Environmental Conservation and to extend practical Environmental Education to all societal segments in Pakistan.
-Green Living Association was formed in 2007 as a research based initiative to educate people about Environmental Conservation and Peace by involving them to innovative and inspirational practical activities baed on humane values.
+Green Living Association was formed in 2007 as a research based initiative to educate people about Environmental Conservation and Sustainable Development by involving them to innovative and inspirational practical activities based on humane values.